 Aside from their obvious use helping to reduce fatigue and prevent a slip, trip, fall or tumble when negotiating anything from a steep hillside to a rocky river crossing, you can probe suspect areas for snakes and other undesirable critters.
 These can function as true shooting and glassing multi-tools.

-When all Hell has broken loose and I am contemplating my life choices in the wake of this latest disaster, this can form excellent supports for a shelter, either as beams for a roof or stakes for a tent arrangement.
+When things have gone sideways and I am contemplating my life choices in the wake of this latest disaster, this can form excellent supports for a shelter, either as beams for a roof or stakes for a tent arrangement.
 Indispensable and very light weight should you spring for the better ones.

 When the time comes to pack out my kill or the meat and parts taken from it, I do not necessarily want to get any more blood and gore on my backpack than necessary.